Keep Calm and Work On

 - File Storage - Butler provides mutliple file storage options.
 Click here for more info.

-- Videoconferencing - Use Zoom to connect remotely (video teleconference) with one or more people.
+- Zoom Videoconferencing - Use Zoom to connect remotely (video teleconference) with one or more people.
 Zoom provides audio, video, and collaboration tools either via the web or through a standalone application on your computer or mobile phone.
-All Zoom sessions are now recorded automatically.
 IT recommends setting up a practice Zoom meeting with another person to learn more about Zoom.
-For more information on Zoom, click here or search for Zoom
+For more information on Zoom, click here.
+For tips on optimizing Zoom sessions, click here.

 - Technology Assistance - information on how to contact the IT Help Desk is here.